 6.3.1 The faculty of medicine has a policy for the efficient use of information and communication technologies in its study programme.
-Teachers and students are enabled to use information and communication technology for selflearning, accessing information, managing patients and working in health care systems.
+Teachers and students are enabled to use information and communication technology for self-learning, accessing information, managing patients and working in health care systems.

-The ICT infrastructure is excellent.
+The technological infrastructure of the faculty of medicine is excellent.
 Students and staff have computer access to the most relevant databases and to library facilities: 115 computers are installed in the computer rooms at the main library.
 A team of 12 computer assistants help the students to use the IT infrastructure by answering their questions and by organising and offering basic computer courses.
 The central e-learning platform DOKEOS is used intensively.
 Email is the official information channel between faculty and students for administrative and organisational communication.
 A sophisticated tool, the "CursusMap", allows browsing and finding details about the curriculum according to learning objectives and is regularly updated.